On the distribution of the Hodge locus

 \begin{rmk} We do not address here the question of whether the typical Hodge locus is equidistributed in level $1$ or $2$.
-This interesting question has been investigated in more details \cite{tayou, 2021arXiv210315717T}.
+This interesting question has been investigated in more details for the typical Hodge locus of zero period dimension by Tayou and Tholozan in \cite{tayou, 2021arXiv210315717T}.
+In particular \Cref{typicaldiv} is also a corollary of their work.
 See also the work of Koziarz and Maubon \cite{km} and \cite[Proposition 3.1]{zbMATH06442355}. \end{rmk}